Klarna

 Payment badge

-Klarna’s logo badge for your checkout is available in Klarna’s merchant assets.
+Klarna’s logo badge for your checkout is available in Klarna’s purchase experience guide.

 Payment descriptors